oshibka404/ozorn.in/src/content/blog/fake-backend-indexed-db.md

 ### Create object stores and indexes

 The only place where one can alter the indexedDB database structure is inside [`upgradeneeded`](https://developer.mozilla.org/en-US/docs/Web/API/IDBOpenDBRequest/upgradeneeded_event) event handler.
-It is called whenever the database in the user's browser has lower version than the one specified in the second argument of `indexedDB.open()` call or doesn't exist, in which case the current version number is considered to be equal `0`.
+It is called whenever the database in the user's browser has a lower version than the one specified in the second argument of `indexedDB.open()` call or doesn't exist, in which case the current version number is considered to be equal `0`.

 Databases are local to users and easily can become outdated.
 Lucky enough, indexedDB supports versioning.
 There are multiple approaches you can use to form the database.
 For instance, you can check if each particular object store exists and create them in case if they don't: